Sign In

 Cold treatment schedules:

-For fruit originating from areas that are not free from Queensland fruit fly, the following treatment schedules apply.
+For fruit originating from areas that are not free from Queensland fruit fly, the following treatment schedules apply

-Oranges, Tangerines, Clementines, Mandarins, Tangelos and Tangors0 °C or below13
+Oranges, Tangerines, Clementines, Mandarins, Tangelos and Tangors

-0.56 °C or below14
+0.56 °C or below

-3.0 °C or below16
+3.0 °C or below

 For fruit originating from areas that are not free from Mediterranean fruit fly, the following treatment schedules apply.